saveendhiman/SampleApp/README.md

 Hi guys, I have made one Project Structure for Android.
 This is the open project for any contributer who want to improve something here.

-It include api's call through Retrofit and RX java.
+It include api's call through Retrofit2 and RX java.

 Here i used dagger for dependency injection.